-The 2020 presidential campaign is distinctive this year in the number of women running for office.
-Six women in total—the most women ever in the history of elections—have run or are running for President.
-They are:
+The 2020 presidential campaign was distinctive in the number of women who ran for office.
+Six women in total—the most women ever in the history of elections—ran for President in the Democratic primary.
+They were:

 - Congresswoman Tulsi Gabbard of Hawai’i,

 As of 2020, no woman has been elected President of the United States.
 However, many women broke barriers pursuing the office of the presidency.
 During the last presidential election in 2016, Hillary Clinton became the first female candidate to run at the top of a major party ticket.
 She served as a U.S. Senator from 2001-2009.
 In 2007, Hillary Clinton she ran for president on the Democratic Party ticket but lost the nomination to Barack Obama.
 When he was elected President, Hillary Clinton served in President Obama’s administration as Secretary of State from 2009-2013.

 The first woman to run for President was Victoria Woodhull in 1872, who ran as a candidate in the Equal Rights Party.
 She was a suffragette and an advocate for equal rights.
 Margaret Chase Smith ran on the Republican ticket in 1964 and became the first woman to receive more than one vote at a major party convention.
 Shirley Chisholm, the first African American woman elected to Congress, ran for President in the Democratic Party primary in 1972; she won 152 delegate votes.
 Several other women have run over the years and two women have been on major party tickets as Vice Presidential candidates: Geraldine Ferraro, Democrat, in 1984 and Sarah Palin, Republican, in 2008.